A Reference Document · The Language Firm

 Repeated divergence (longitudinal subtype)

 A vendor's second consecutive divergence finding, in the same direction, constitutes a vendor trajectory rather than a one-time event.
-As of audit 002, ChatGPT Free is the single vendor to exhibit repeated divergence — and the divergence widened rather than narrowed.

 The three vectors of drift (Policy Brief §01)